anttijuu/BooksAndWords/BooksAndWords/BSTree/README.md

 ## Who did this

+The implementation is inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).

 * (c) Antti Juustila
 * INTERACT Research Group
-* Study program for Information Processing Science
+* Study Program for Information Processing Science
 * University of Oulu, Finland